In this section

 How does COVID-19 affect children who are immunocompromised or have other chronic illnesses?

-Children with certain underlying health conditions may be at higher risk to contract COVID-19.
+Children with certain underlying health conditions may be at higher risk to contract COVID-19 and can suffer more significant health impacts.
 Contact your child’s pediatrician if you have any concerns.

 Examples of conditions include: